Los Angeles Chargers vs. Pittsburgh Steelers NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Over/under insights

-- Sunday's over/under is 3.0 points higher than the combined 44 PPG average of the two teams.

-- These two squads combine to allow 45.9 points per game, 1.1 fewer than this contest's over/under.
+- The two teams combine to score 44 points per game, 2.5 less than the total in this contest.

-- The average total in Chargers games this season is 50.9, 3.9 points above Sunday's total of 47.

-- The 47 total in this game is 3.9 points higher than the 43.1 average total in Steelers games this season.
+- The 45.9 combined points per game that these two squads have allowed this season are 0.6 fewer than the 46.5 over/under in this contest.

+- The Chargers and their opponents have scored an average of 50.9 points per game in 2020, 4.4 more than Sunday's total.

 Chargers stats and trends

-- Los Angeles is 4-1 against the spread and 4-1 overall in games when it puts up more than 20.6 points.
+- Los Angeles is 4-1 against the spread and 4-1 overall this season when the team puts up more than 20.6 points.

-- In games that Los Angeles churns out more than 348.9 yards, the team is 5-2 against the spread and 5-2 overall.
+- In games that Los Angeles churns out over 348.9 yards, the team is 5-2 against the spread and 5-2 overall.

-- The Chargers have turned the ball over nine times this season, one more turnover than the Steelers have forced (8).
+- The Chargers have turned the ball over one more time (9 total) than the Steelers have forced a turnover (8) this season.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Los Angeles' matchup with the Steelers.